benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

 The vaccination events appear to be correlated with unpredictable drops in the covid death rate.
 To explore this further, I break the dataset into smaller windows of analysis.
 The first window is from the start of the pandemic to the release of the 1st booster.
 The training and testing data are split based on the date of the release of the 1st vaccines.
 I will then forecast the predicted death rate of the testing dataset with an ARIMA model.

-### Forecasting the predicted covid deaths without first vaccine
+### Forecasting the predicted covid deaths 'hypothetically without first vaccine'

 First, lets take a look at the trend and seasonlity of the training set...